Speaking of HealthPathways through persistent pain: Tips for managing chronic painMay 26, 2023

-What are signs and symptoms of menopause?
+What are the signs and symptoms of menopause?

 Menopause affects all women regardless of race or socioeconomic background but is an individualized experience.
-Some women have more estrogen-related symptoms and find menopause extremely bothersome while others notice little difference in their daily lives.
+Some women have more estrogen-related symptoms and find menopause extremely bothersome, while others notice little difference in their daily lives.

 What are the long-term complications of menopause?